galambborong/scraper/README.md

 ### Current behaviour

 The scraper reads <http://www.samling.org.uk/samling-artist-programme/artists/> for a list of all Samling Artists.
 From this, it extracts the artist's name and the URL of their local profile page.
 It then loops through each URL and reads the h2/sub-heading text which should conform to a set pattern: <VoiceType, Samling Artist Programme: Year>.
 It then checks for the presence of an image.
+Finally, it checks for the presence of a quote and, if present, saves this.

-This data is then appended to a csv file in the current working directory, reporting five headers: Name, URL, Voice-type/Instrument, SAP-Year, IMG.
+This data is then appended to a csv file in the current working directory, reporting six headers: Name, URL, Voice-type/Instrument, SAP-Year, IMG, Quote.

 #### Useful side effects

 If the sub-header text does not match the pattern above, the scraper continues but the inconsistency is easily identified by the incorrect presence of the string 'Samling Artist Programme:' (or similar) and the 'IMG' response will be in the wrong column.

+### Recent changes

+The inclusion of the quote scraping is new.
+It currently converts all commas from ',' to '[comma]' within the quote, so the csv output is not troubled.
+This can be overcome better (to allow commas within the quote strings), and will likely be revised.

 ### Possible future adaption

 This will likely extend to report the presence of both personal URLs and the URLs of an agent.
-It should also be possible to report the presence of blockquotations and custom biographies.

 Once fully trialled, this will be compiled into a .exe file for wider use.